 Direct mail comes in a variety of sizes, shapes and textures.
 The most common types of direct mail are postcards, letters and catalogs.
 While prices will vary based on the company you use for your direct mail needs, postcards tend to be the cheapest form of direct mail, factoring printing costs, stamps, time spent designing the postcards, and time spent putting together the mailing list.
 Oversized postcards may help your business mailers stand out – check your local post office for mailing costs.

 Another form of direct mail is a favorite to receive but the most expensive for businesses to send – packages filled with branded products.
 Some brands send magnets, pens, mugs and bags with their logo on it and some kind of advertising message enclosed.
 The messages may not survive the trash can, but the swag does, keeping those brands at the top of mind.
-[Take advantage of these USPS promotions to save money on your next direct mail campaign in 2019.]

 Step 2: Putting together your mailing list